Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 >` ---------`
 >` 52.168.0.1`

-1. Log into your DNS hosting provider and update the A/AAAA and CNAME records with the Application Gateway IP address.
+1. Log into your DNS hosting provider and update the A/AAAA record with the Application Gateway IP address.

 2. Verify you can connect to your site by browsing to its domain, for example